mages/PSRWP/PSRWP.md

 Micro models (also referred to as granular models and which include individual claim models) may also be helpful in some circumstances due to the greater wealth of data involved.
 Some examples of their use for third party motor bodily injury are given in [[TM04](#TM04)] and [[Mc07](#Mc07)] and for medical liability in [[TMS06](#TMS06)].

 If it is not possible to find a suitable model for the data, or the approaches above are considered too time-consuming on pragmatic grounds, then it may be possible to benchmark the line of business against industry results or use other judgemental means to estimate a CoV for the reserves.
 The approach of O'Dowd, Smith and Hardy [[OSH05](#OSH05)], as discussed in section 3.5 may be helpful in selecting this CoV.
-If nothing else, the paper provides a useful checklist of the sources of variability which should be considered.
+If nothing else, the paper provides a useful check-list of the sources of variability which should be considered.

 Once a coefficient of variation has been estimated, it may be combined with the estimate of the mean (from the claims reserving process) and a suitable distribution (typically the log-normal distribution) to produce a distribution of reserves via method of moments estimation.